automl/auto-sklearn/source/first_steps.rst

 HPOlibConfigSpace package and then train a classifier with a random configuration on the iris dataset.

-    >>> from AutoSklearn.autosklearn import AutoSklearnClassifier
+    >>> from AutoSklearn.classification import AutoSklearnClassifier
     >>> from HPOlibConfigSpace.random_sampler import RandomSampler
     >>> import sklearn.datasets
     >>> import sklearn.metrics